 - Approximately two-thirds (68%) of UTIs in acute care hospital settings are estimated to be catheter-associated.

-- According to the 2012 CDC National and State HAI Progress Report, in 2012, an estimated 54,500 catheter-associated urinary tract infections occurred in hospital critical care units and inpatient wards.
+- According to the latest CDC National and State HAI Progress Report, in 2014, acute care hospitals experienced no overall change in catheter-associated urinary tract infections compared to 2009.

 - CAUTIs lead to longer length of hospital stay.

 - CAUTI is the leading cause of secondary bloodstream infection.

 - Using antibiotics to treat UTIs without symptoms contributes to antibiotic resistance and can lead to the development of Clostridium difficile infection

 - An estimated 15-25% of hospitalized patients will have a urinary catheter at some time during their hospital stay.